 Other symptoms of opioid withdrawal, though less life-threatening, should still be addressed immediately.
 This is to ensure that the user’s health and well-being won’t be compromised.

 Insomnia, for example, when not resolved immediately, can lower a person’s immune system due to sleep deprivation.
 Muscle pains, if left unresolved, can prevent a person from living a normal life.
-Fever, if left untreated, can lead to a variety of health complications that may ultimately lead to death.
+If left untreated, fever can lead to a variety of health complications that may ultimately lead to death.

 Can Suboxone Kill?

-This is why suboxone users should keep their opiod medication in a safe place, away from the hands of children.
+This is why suboxone users should keep their opioid medication in a safe place, away from the hands of children.